 Less commonly the skin may have a thickened appearance or areas of plaque formation and it is sometimes difficult to differentiate these plaques from an early form of skin cancer and in this case, a biopsy may be necessary under local anaesthetic.
 If you have lichen planus on the skin of other parts of your body the rash often has a purple colour and may be quite fine with some white streakiness.
 The white streaky areas almost have a lacy appearance.

-Lichen planus may be diagnosed because it has as a typical appearance, and then there is very little doubt about the diagnosis.
-Sometimes if the lichen planus has a rarer appearance such as plaque or even ulceration, a biopsy under anaesthetic may be necessary.
+Lichen planus may be diagnosed because it has as a typical appearance and in this instance there is very little doubt about the diagnosis.
+Sometimes if the lichen planus has a rare appearance such as plaque or even ulceration, a biopsy under anaesthetic may be necessary.
 Dr Kliman will always look at your skin with a special digital microscope which helps make the diagnosis and will always make your skin completely numb before a biopsy is taken.